a-chris/peffect-bookmarks-manager/README.md

 3. select the `dist` folder of this project
 4. the app is now available at `chrome://bookmarks/`, if you can't see it then try to reload the page.

-## Features

-- Simple UX, minimal UI
-- Dark theme (I was tired of losing my eyes while renaming tons of bookmarks at 01:00 A.M.)
-- UI organized in two column, each one with it's own navigation, that allows us to navigate different folders at the same time and to have a comprehensive vision of the bookmarks.
-- Drag-and-drop: the most simple way to manage your bookmarks.
-Just select a bookmark from the left column and move it into a folder of the right column.
-- Some advanced operations suchs as `Sort children` that allows to sort all the bookmarks inside a folder in alphabetical ascending order but keeping the folders at the top of the list, as it happens with the file explorer we use everyday.
-This actually changes the order of the bookmarks saved in your browser.
-There is also a **recursive** version.

 ## TODO

 - [ ] Find a nice icon